-Just as gorgeous as Kleiber’s Brahms 2 was his Brahms 4, which he recorded several times.
-Here’s a live performance with the Bayerische Staatsorchester in 1996—a rare occasion when he has a score in front of him, but don’t worry, it’s merely ornamental.
+Just as gorgeous as Kleiber’s Brahms 2 is his Brahms 4, which he recorded several times.
+Here’s a live performance with the Bayerische Staatsorchester in 1996—a rare occasion when he had a score in front of him, but don’t worry, it’s merely ornamental.
 Currently it appears on YouTube in instalments—here’s the opening:

 (3.33 milking mice again!)—a crafty link: Die Fledermaus overture (a piece not to be sniffed at) from 1970, in rehearsal and (from 36.15) performance:

 And here, split-screen shows how Kleiber conducted performances of the overture in 1986 and 1989—his different gestures deriving largely from the greater familiarity of the Vienna orchestra (on the right) with the piece: